bzru07/bzru07.github.io/pages/facts.md

 - Used for a sequence of characters - letters, numbers, symbols
 - Represent text
 - In python, written in between quotation marks - " "
-Example:
-"This is an example of a string!"
+Example - "This is an example of a string!"

 Integer
 - Whole number that can be positive or negative
-- Used for mathematical operations - stored as numeric data
+- Used for mathematical operations - stored as numeric data Example - 5
-Examples: 5,10,11

 Float
 - Decimal numbers
-- Used when working with fractions or more precise measurements
+- Used when working with fractions or more precise measurements Example - 7.898976
-Example: 7.898976

 Boolean
 - Value is always true or false
 - Represent logical statements
-Example: is_snowing = True
+Example - is_snowing = True
 ---